 - 1-1/2 cups all-purpose flour

 - 1 teaspoon baking powder

 - 1 cup butter, softened

 - 1 teaspoon vanilla extract

 - In a bowl, cream shortening and sugar.
 Add egg; beat well.
 Combine the flour, baking soda and baking powder; add to creamed mixture alternately with buttermilk.
 Set aside 3/4 cup peanuts for topping.
 Stir remaining peanuts into batter.
-Spread into a greased 13-in. x 9-in. baking pan.
-Bake at 350° for 40-45 minutes or until a toothpick inserted near the center comes out clean.
+Spread into a greased 13x9-in. baking pan.
+Bake at 350° for 40-45 minutes or until a toothpick inserted in the center comes out clean.
 Cool on a wire rack.